openvstorage/ovs-documentation/Installation/geoscale.md

 - Next configure the ASD manager on each node:
     -   Select the public IP address to use for the ASDs.
     -   Select the start port to be used by the ASDs.
+    -   Select the configuration management system.
+Note that Arakoon is the preferred and advised configuration and management system.
+**NOTE:** When Arakoon is selected copy the Arakoon config file from `/opt/OpenvStorage/config/arakoon_cacc.ini` to `/opt/asd-manager/config/arakoon_cacc.ini`.

 - When the ASD manager setup is completed a message will be displayed: